-- 1. Firms use the accrual basis of accounting in measuring net income.
+- m.
+Firms use the accrual basis of accounting in measuring net income.
 Firms usually recognize revenue at the time of sale of goods and services, not necessarily when they receive cash from customers.
 Firms attempt to match expenses with the time periods during which they consume economic resources, regardless of when they expend cash.
 The accrual basis gives a better indication of a firm's operating performance than the cash basis because of the matching of inputs and outputs.
-Cash flows from operating activities in the statement of cash flows reports the amount of cash received from customers net of amounts paid to suppliers of goods and services. - m.
+Cash flows from operating activities in the statement of cash flows report the amount of cash received from customers net of amounts paid to suppliers of goods and services, and other uses of cash in operating activities. - n.
 Depreciation and amortization expenses reduce net income but do not require cash expenditures in the year of their recognition.
 (The cash effect occurred in the year a firm acquired the depreciable or amortizable asset; the firm classified the cash outflow as an investing activity in the statement of cash flows at that time.)
-The addition adds back to net income the amount subtracted in calculating earnings for the year, in effect zeroing out its effect on cash flow from operations. - n.
-Net income on the first line of the statement of cash flows includes a subtraction for the cost of sales during each year.
-Starbucks likely purchases a different amount of inventory than it uses or sells.
-An increase in inventories means that Starbucks purchased more than it used or sold.
-Thus, the cash outflow for purchases potentially exceeds cost of sales and requires a subtraction from net income for the additional cash required.
-Whether additional cash was in fact required in any year depends on the change in accounts payable, discussed next. - o.
-Accounts payable reflects amounts owed to suppliers for inventory items purchased.
+The addition adds back to net income the amount subtracted in calculating earnings for the year, in effect zeroing out its effect on cash flow from operations. - o.
+Net income on the first line of the statement of cash flows includes a subtraction for the cost of goods sold during each year.
+Walmart likely purchases a different amount of inventory than it uses or sells.
+An increase in inventories means that Walmart purchased more than it sold.
+Thus, the cash outflow for purchases potentially exceeds cost of goods sold and requires a subtraction from net income for the additional cash required.
+Whether additional cash was in fact required in any year depends on the change in accounts payable, discussed next. - p.
+Accounts payable reflect amounts owed to suppliers for inventory items purchased.
 Purchases of inventory items increase this liability, and cash payments reduce it.
-The adjustment for inventory in Solution n converts cost of sales to purchases.
+The adjustment for inventory in Solution n converts cost of goods sold to inventory purchases.
 The adjustment for accounts payable converts purchases to cash payments to suppliers.
-A decrease in accounts payable means that Starbucks' cash payments to suppliers during the year exceeded the amounts purchased.
-Thus, the adjustments for the change in inventories and the change in accounts payable convert cost of sales included in net income to cash payments to suppliers of inventory items. - p.
-The FASB requires firms to report most changes in investment securities as an investing activity, not an operating activity.
-The rationale is that firms derive operating cash flows by selling goods or services to customers, not from selling marketable securities. - q.
-The FASB requires firms to report changes in short-term borrowing as a financing activity, not an operating activity.
-The rationale is that firms derive operating cash flows by selling goods or services to customers, not by borrowing cash.
+An increase in accounts payable means that Walmart's cash payments to suppliers during the year were less than the amounts purchased.
+Thus, the adjustments for the change in inventories and the change in accounts payable convert cost of goods sold included in net income to cash payments to suppliers of inventory items. - q.
+Walmart's single biggest use of cash each year during this three-year period was to acquire property, plant, and equipment.
+This is consistent with Walmart's strategy as a large retail chain because these amounts likely involve investing in opening new stores, opening new distribution centers, and renovating older stores. - r.
+Walmart's single biggest use of cash for financing activities during this three-year period was to pay dividends.
+This implies that Walmart is generating more cash flow from operating activities than it needs to acquire (or replace) property, plant, and equipment, or to pay back debt as it matures.
+As we discuss in Chapter 3, this suggests Walmart is a mature "cash cow."